-This result is due to the change in the balance between jobs and housing in Manteca, which is based upon the large increases in employment shown in Table 3.14-3.
+This result is due to the change in the balance between jobs and housing in Manteca, which is based upon the large increases in employment shown in Table 3.14-6.
 In the future, fewer residents are expected to leave the City for employment, reducing VMT per dwelling unit, but more employees and customers are expected to travel to employment centers, increasing VMT per employee.
 If such employment growth does not occur, actual VMT per dwelling unit could be higher, and VMT per employee could be lower, than estimated for General Plan buildout conditions.

-As shown in Table 3.14-6, the proposed General Plan would result in VMT increases that exceeding the threshold for employment-related land uses.
+As shown in Table 3.14-9, the proposed General Plan would result in VMT increases that exceed the threshold for employment-related land uses.
 Therefore, this impact is significant.
-As previously described, this result is due to the change in the balance between jobs and housing in Manteca, which is based upon the large increases in employment shown in Table 3.14-3.
+As previously described, this result is due to the change in the balance between jobs and housing in Manteca, which is based upon the large increases in employment shown in Table 3.14-6.
 In the future, more employees and customers are expected to travel to employment centers, increasing VMT per employee.

 The updated General Plan includes policies designed to reduce vehicle travel and vehicle miles traveled.
-The Circulation Element addresses providing adequate pedestrian, bicycle, and transit facilities and opportunities, promoting non-vehicle travel modes, requiring employers with 50 or more employees to implement TDM programs, and ensuring regional coordination on trip and VMT reduction efforts.
+The Circulation Element addresses providing adequate pedestrian, bicycle, and transit facilities and opportunities, promoting non-vehicle travel modes, requiring development projects that accommodate or employ 50 or more employees to implement TDM programs, and ensuring regional coordination on trip and VMT reduction efforts.
 General Plan policies and actions that contribute to VMT reductions are identified below.
+These policies and actions minimize VMT impacts to the greatest extent feasible.